 Grab and run crimes are frequent.
 You need to have your wits about you and don’t carry anything that can be easily grabbed.

 If you are riding in an open-air bus or buggy, don’t have your hands hanging over the side unless your hands and arms are bare.
 We saw a thief rip a watch off a tourist’s wrist at a stoplight.

 Brazil may be a tad edgier than some destinations.
 It’s certainly not the Caribbean, and it’s no Costa Rica.
-What it is, is un-Americanized heaven that has more culture to take in that the average holiday destination.
+It is un-Americanized heaven with more culture to take in than the average holiday destination.
 And, did I mention the food is to die for?
 I know that we will revisit Brazil.
 We love it!